Shopify/quilt/packages/react-effect/documentation/migrating-version-1-to-2.md

 });
 ```

-If you are also using Apollo for GraphQL data, we recommend you use [`@shopify/react-effect-apollo`](../../react-effect-apollo), which can collapse the tree passes performed by Apollo and this library into a single set.
-Instructions for doing so are in the documentation for `@shopify/react-effect-apollo`.
+If you are also using Apollo for GraphQL data, we recommend you use the `GraphQLUniversalProvider` from [`@shopify/react-graphql-universal-provider`](../../react-graphql-universal-provider/README.md) to wait for GraphQL queries to resolve on the server, and to perform automatic serialization.